luis11181/ActivitiesManager/README.md

-# aplicacion para la gestion de actividades
+# idea for task manager version 1 mockup

-This aplication is meant to facilitate the employees task management and control.
+This aplication is meant to facilitate the employees task management and control; is usind node.js, prismaORM and react.

 ## Demo